 Dark mode adoption for apps was at its peak back in 2019.
 Almost every other software maker was focused on rolling out dark mode on their applications.
 With the introduction of system-wide dark themes on Android and iOS, entering the dark side suddenly got seamless.
 However, if there is one app that didn’t abide by the industry trend, that has to be Snapchat.
-The photo-centric messaging platform finally rolled out dark mode on iOS earlier this year, with Android support still slated to arrive soon.
+The photo-centric messaging platform that many people use to maintain Snap Streaks with friends, finally rolled out dark mode on iOS earlier this year, with Android support still slated to arrive soon.
 Today, we will be going through the steps involved to enable dark mode on Snapchat.

 Get Snapchat Dark Mode on iOS and Android (2022)